 Houston was one of the strongest hotel market's in the country as the region emerged from the economic recession early in 2010, bolstered by growth in the energy sector and a favorable business environment that led to record job and population growth.
 Such growth led to increased construction across all real estate sectors.
 However, oil prices began to decline in late 2014, and Houston entered the worst energy downturn since the 1980s.
 Lodging fundamentals, although significantly influenced by the decline in energy-related demand, were not as affected as in the prior energy downturn, due in large part to a more diversified economy, most notably the growing health care sector anchored by Texas Medical Center.
 The price of oil reached its nadir in early 2016, after nearly 18 months of decline.
-Since then, oil prices have stabilized and the metrics used to track the health of the industry, such as active rig counts, have improved.
-Nonetheless, the industry remains guarded, as OPEC's recent nine-month extension of production cuts were not enough to push prices higher given strong production levels in shale plays throughout the United States.
+The outlook for the gas and oil industry would best be described as cautiously optimistic given the positive economic indicators, such as rising oil prices and active rig counts.

 Record occupancy and ADR levels experienced through 2014 prompted a substantial increase in supply.
-Approximately 3,000 hotel rooms opened in the market in 2015, and 5,400 rooms opened in 2016.
-As of early 2017, another 2,800 rooms were under construction, with planned openings in 2017 and 2018.
+Approximately 3,000 hotel rooms opened in the market in 2015, 5,400 rooms opened in 2016, and 2,400 rooms opened in 2017.
+As of early 2018, another 700 rooms had already opened and another 2,200 rooms were under construction, with planned openings in 2018 and 2019.
 We note that the Downtown Houston submarket has realized the strongest increase.
-The greater hotel market will likely notice the effects of this increase in supply over the next three years.
+The greater hotel market will likely notice the effects of this increase in supply over the next several years.

 * Although the HVI cannot tell you what a particular hotel is worth, it does provide excellent “big picture” data, indicating which market areas are experiencing positive trends, and thus may present good investment opportunities.
 The HVI for the U.S. is a measure of the strength of the lodging industry as a whole and, specifically, the hospitality investment market.
 The HVI for the various identified markets can provide a basis to evaluate and compare different geographic regions.
 For more insight on the limitations and applicability of the HVI, please read the message on the HVI home page by clicking on the graphic at the top of this page.